vuejs/vue-test-utils/docs/guides/testing-async-components.md

 _Read more about asynchronous updates in the [Vue docs](https://vuejs.org/v2/guide/reactivity.html#Async-Update-Queue)_

-We have to use `Vue.nextTick()` to wait until Vue has performed the actual DOM update after we trigger some state change.
+In practice, that means you have to use `Vue.nextTick()` to wait until Vue has performed updates after you set a reactive property.

-The easiest way to use `Vue.nextTick` is to use `async/await`:
+The easiest way to use `Vue.nextTick()` is to write your tests in an async function:

 ```js
 it('button click should increment the count text', async () => {